Dre Campbell Farm

 21. Apple Cider Vinegar

 Mix one part ACV and three parts water in a spray bottle.
-Apply this homemade squirrel repellent to problem areas.
+Apply this DIY squirrel repellent to problem areas.

 You could also soak a few old rags in raw apple cider vinegar and place them around the attic.
-The smell of the vinegar irritates squirrels.
+The strong smell of vinegar may help discourage squirrels from spending time in the area.

 22. Cover Trash Cans Tightly